switz/driver/README.md

 }
 ```

+This returns true if the active state is: `isNotRecorded` or `isUploading`.

 This is the same as writing: `(states) => states.isNotRecorded || states.isUploading` in the function API above.

-#### Object lookup
+#### Object Lookup

-If you want to have a unique value per active state, an object map is the easiest way to declare as such.
-Each key maps to what the value is for the active state.
+If you want to have an independent value per active state, an object map is the easiest way.
+Each state key returns its value if it is the active state.
 For Example:

 ```javascript
 // derived